AG Weser: Naval Shipbuilding

 The first U-boats constructed were UB I series.
-Later also UC I, UB II and UC II series were constructed at AG „Weser”.
+Later also UC I, UB II and UC II series were constructed at AG "Weser".
 By 1917 most of the work went into the construction of the UB III.
 Later three UC III were ordered. but were never finished.
-During World War I, AG „Weser” launched a total of 96 U-boats.
+During World War I, AG "Weser" launched a total of 96 U-boats.

-Because of intensive construction of warships, A.G. „Weser” was often the target of Allied air-raids during the Bombing of Bremen in World War II, mainly in 1944 and 1945.
+Because of intensive construction of warships, A.G.
+"Weser" was often the target of Allied air-raids during the Bombing of Bremen in World War II, mainly in 1944 and 1945.
 But despite many buildings, workshops, magazines, slipways and docks as well as ships and U-boats under construction were damaged, in most cases production could be continued within some weeks.
 The estimated reduction of construction capacity at the end of war seemed only less than 30%.

-In March 1944 the building of the bunker Hornisse (Eng.
+In March 1944, the building of the bunker Hornisse (Eng.
 Hornet) was started near the shipyard.
 Well-protected from air attacks, it was intended to produce U-boat sections in.
 These prefabricated sections were then shipped to the U-boat pen Valentin about 30 km downstream the river Weser.
 Together with parts from Kriegsmarinewerft Wilhelmshaven and under management of Bremer Vulkan beginning end of 1945 monthly 3 U-boats would be completed there.
 Both bunkers had never been finished and U-boats had never been built there.
-The bunker Valentin is still existing today and partly used as a memorial to the many prisoners and forced labourers who worked and died there.
+The bunker Valentin is still existing today and partly used as a memorial to the many prisoners and forced laborers who worked and died there.